w9bikze8u4cbupc/MOBIUS/CI_AUDIO_METRICS_PIPELINE_SUMMARY.md

 ## Acceptance / Verification Notes

-- Schema validation runs before the summary step, so a failed check prevents any metrics from being published.
+- Schema validation runs on both Unix/macOS and Windows before the summary step, so any failure stops the pipeline from publishing metrics and surfaces the error in CI logs.
-- The PR UI always displays the JSON payload inside a fenced block, keeping the artifact human-readable while automation can still consume the `preview_audio_metrics.json` file.
+- The PR UI always displays the JSON payload inside a fenced block with exactly the two KPIs, while automation continues to consume the stable `preview_audio_metrics.json` artifact.
-- Artifact naming, retention policy, and concurrency behavior remain unchanged from the legacy pipeline.
+- Artifact naming, retention policy, and concurrency behavior remain unchanged from the legacy pipeline, so downstream integrations do not require updates.

 ## Failure Modes and Responses